KiwiAviation/KiwiAviation.github.io/projects/formosa2025.markdown

 ## At a glance

-_Skills: Electric vehicle systems, design for manufacturing, CAD (OnShape), 3D-printing, welding, system integration_
+_Skills: electric vehicle systems, design for manufacturing, CAD (OnShape), 3D-printing, welding, system integration_

 **What:** EV Engineering Intern at Formosa EV, a California startup enabling modern and user-friendly electric vehicle conversions.